Fillng up with the wrong type of fuel is a very common mistake to make, with many UK motorists finding themselves in this predicament every year.

-If you’ve put the wrong type of fuel in your car, try not to switch the engine on or put the key in the ignition if you can possibly help it, especially if you’ve filled your diesel car with petrol.
-This will help contain the mixed fuel in the tank and stop it from circulating – which could cause permanent damage.
+If you've put the wrong type of fuel in your car, don't switch the engine on or put the key in the ignition, if you can help it, especially if you've filled your diesel car with petrol.
+This will help contain the mixed fuel in the tank and stop it from circulating and causing permanent damage.

-There are several factors that affect how much damage using the wrong fuel can cause – from how much fuel you’ve put in to whether it has circulated – so you may be able to prevent further damage to your car by following the steps below.
+Several factors affect how much damage using the wrong fuel can cause, from how much fuel you've put in, to whether it has circulated.
+So, prevent further damage to your car by following our advice below.

 What to do if you've put the wrong fuel in your car